mbbo128/blog/_posts/2022-01-20-feedback-on-agile-software-development.markdown

 The role is to guarantee the proper functioning of the sprints.
 This can be a full time job and in this case, the person will take care of several teams.
 Or it can be an additional mission of a team member.
-The scrum master, for instance, ensures that the daily standup meeting does not exceed the timebox, is also organizes the sprint retrospective which is the most important meeting in the routine, and is indeed going to prepare workshops in advance for this.
+The scrum master, for instance, ensures that the daily standup meeting does not exceed the timebox.
+Is also organizes the sprint retrospective which is the most important meeting in the routine, and is indeed going to prepare workshops in advance for this.
 Another assignment is to make sure that no additional tickets are integrated into the sprint and the initial contract is respected.
 And finally there is also a privileged link with the product owner in order